JoshuaKGoldberg/create/packages/site/src/content/docs/engine/runtime/creations.md

 ### `addons`

-Additional [Args](../concepts/blocks#args) to merge in for other Blocks, if those Blocks exist.
+Additional [Addons](../concepts/blocks#addons) to merge in for other Blocks, if those Blocks exist.

 Blocks may specify additions to other, "downstream" Blocks.
-If the downstream Block is included in the running Preset, then the augmenting Args will be merged into what that downstream Block receives.
+If the downstream Block is included in the running Preset, then the augmenting Addons will be merged into what that downstream Block receives.

 For example, this `blockESLintJSDoc` Block tells `blockESLint` about using the ESLint plugin for JSONC files: